abanoubashraf/Travell-to-Poland/README.md

-please uncompress poland and packages folders and enjoy watching :)
+please uncompress poland and packages folders and enjoy your trip :)